dhenwood/Macro-for-Microsoft-OAuth-/README.md

 4. Select the "API Permissions" from the left menu, then select "Add a permission".
 Select "Microsoft Graph", and "Application permissions".
 ![AppRego](https://github.com/dhenwood/Macro-for-Microsoft-OAuth-/blob/main/AddApplication.png)

 5. In the search filter enter "user.read.all".
 In the Users category, enable "User.Read.All" then select "Add permissions".
+Enusre you press the **Grant admin consent for TenantName** button.
 ![AppRego](https://github.com/dhenwood/Macro-for-Microsoft-OAuth-/blob/main/AddPermissions.png)

 6. Upload the three macro files (.js) from this repo to your video device.
 Ensure they are saved locally but at this stage do not enable them.